md-Salah/Email-automation/README.md

 - Unlimited email sending.
 - Supports both text and HTML templates.
 - Personalized email template.
-- Send email using gmail or Outlook.
+- Send email using Gmail or Outlook.
 - Send email using company/organization email as well.
 - Initial setup support and regular support are available.